MWATelescope/mwalib/README.md

 - "GPSTIME", "NINPUTS", "CHANNELS", "NCHANS" within the metafits file,

 - "TIME", "MILLITIM", "NAXIS2" within the gpubox files.

-When `mwalibObsContext` is being constructed, the following are also checked:

 - Consistent number of gpubox files in each batch